-In this process of optimization, required length of insulators is an important parameter.
+Required length of insulators is an important parameter in this optimization process.
 If shorter insulators can be used for the same voltage level, this will permit larger conductor sag while retaining the safety clearance to ground.
 Furthermore, if the required safety clearance is proportional to insulator length, shorter insulators will provide even more room for conductor sag.

 Insulators for Converted Lines

-It is well known that cap & pin insulators for AC cannot be utilized for DC due to issues of corrosion.
-While porcelain long rod insulators are less problematic in this regard, the most common choices for DC lines today are either glass or composite insulators.
+Cap & pin insulators for AC cannot be utilized for DC due to issues of corrosion.
+While porcelain long rod insulators are less problematic in this regard, the most common choices for DC lines in recent years are either glass or composite insulators.

 The relative pollution performance of glass and composite line insulators for DC was obtained using the solid layer method, with no recovery of hydrophobicity following pre-conditioning allowed in the case of the composite insulator.
 The findings were then applied to the different pollution conditions affecting Norway using a statistical dimensioning approach, i.e.: